aplteam/Tatin/docs/PublishingPackages.md

 ##### Server

-Credentials are saved in the file "Credentials.csv" in the `Registry\` folder in the server's home folder.
+Credentials are saved in the file "Credentials.csv" in the Registry's home folder.

 #### Credentials for your own Tatin Server